BKasin/club-websystem/README.md

 * Well-documented - This codebase will be handed down to future students, so it must be self-explanatory.
 Use code comments liberally.
 * Secure - As a cybersecurity club, our website must have security included from the beginning.
 So while programming, keep your hacker hat on!
 * Cross-platform and mobile-friendly - While programming, test your code on multiple browsers, operating systems, and devices.
-* Supports multiple clubs - While it is currently used only by the CISO club (formerly InfoSec Club), it originally was intended as a multi-club codebase, with independent front-ends (templates, static content) for each club.
+* Supports multiple clubs - While it is currently used only by the Cyber Intelligence & Security Organization, it originally was intended as a multi-club codebase, with independent front-ends (templates, static content) for each club.
 Let's keep it that way, in case a club wants to join in the future.

 ## Developers